Interactive Brokers Review 2026: Pros & Cons

 Interactive Brokers offers two types of accounts.

 The default account type is the Cash account.
-With this account, you can only trade with the money you have in the account.
-It is the account type I am using and the one that is good for most people.
+With this account, you can only trade with the money you have in it.
+I am using this account type, which is good for most people.

 The other account type is the Margin account.
-With this account, you can trade on margin.
-It means that you can buy stocks with money you do not have.
-So, IB will lend you money to trade on the stock market.
-And you will pay interest on the money loaned to you.
+With this account, you can trade on margin, which means that you can buy stocks with money you do not have.
+So, IB will lend you money to trade on the stock market, and you will pay interest on the money loaned to you.

-Generally, with margin, you have a certain level of margin.
+Generally, with margin accounts, you have a certain level of margin.
 For instance, if you have 10K cash and a 4:1 margin, you will have 40K available.

 If you are interested in margin accounts, you should first read IB’s page on Margin accounts.
-And you should be careful about the risks of trading on margin.
+You should also be careful about the risks of trading on margin.

 Interactive Brokers Fees